Elevation: 5,760 ft

 This peak is not in the book.
 Published November 2019

 Sugarloaf is a windswept bump on a long plateau/butte at the north end of the South Hills.
-It has two notable landmarks: an antenna facility (quite visible) and a USGS BM (not so visible).
-The easiest route is via Indian Spring Road (from the north) with a short scramble up the East Face on easy scrub.
+It has two notable landmarks: an antenna facility (quite visible) and a USGS benchmark (not so visible).
+The easiest route is via Indian Spring Road (from the north) with a short scramble up the east face on easy scrub.
 In September, you will probably see lots of bird hunters in the area and you’ll hear the pop of shotgun blasts during your short hike.
 USGS Grand View Peak

 South Ridge via Rock Creek, Class 2+